 User Menu Vs. Service Menu

 The user menu is where you go to control the main options on your TV.
 You can change basic settings like the picture, sound, broadcasting, network, and support.
-These are all things that you can switch without converting the operation of your tv.
+These are all things you can switch without converting the operation of your TV.

 The service menu is a lot more in-depth.
-You can make changes to your operating system, frame rate, TV colors, and TV operations.
+You can change your operating system, frame rate, TV colors, and TV operations.

-When you change these correctly, it can help fix problems and improve the quality of your TV experience.
+Correctly changing these can help fix problems and improve the quality of your TV experience.
 If you do the wrong thing, you can create an issue that can cause your TV to stop working.

 How Do You Get to the Service Menu

-There are a few different ways you can access your Samsung TV service menu.
+You can access your Samsung TV service menu in a few different ways.
 Each one of the options requires a standard Samsung remote, the one with all the buttons.
 Smart remotes with mouse pads or keyboards won’t work.

-Unfortunately, this doesn’t help if your Samsung remote isn’t working properly.
+Unfortunately, this doesn’t help if your Samsung remote isn’t working correctly.

 Once you have entered these codes, your TV will turn on.
 You will know if it works because the LED on the bottom of the TV will start to blink before the set starts.

-The code you have to use depends on your TVs region.
-For users in North America, the second code is most likely the one that will work.
-You might have to try a few of these patterns to gain access to your service menu.
+The code you have to use depends on your TV’s region.
+For users in North America, the second code is likely the one that will work.
+Try a few of these patterns to access your service menu.

 Turning on the menu can be challenging.
-You may need to take a few attempts to get the timing right so you can turn on the menu.
+You should try to get the timing right to turn on the menu.
 Try to input the pattern as smoothly as possible.
-When finished, turning off the TV will take you out of the service menu.
+Turning off the TV will take you out of the service menu when finished.

 What Options are On the Service Menu